PelionIoT/mbed-connector-api-node-quickstart/README.md

 ## Running the App

-Once you've [configured the app](#configuring-the-app), you need to install its dependencies:
+Once you've [configured the app](#configuring-the-app), you need to install its dependencies.
+Open a terminal or command prompt and run this command:
 ```
 npm install
 ```

-You can run it by using the following command:
+You can now run the app by using the following command:

 ```
 node app.js